 Daily Routine for an Organized Life

-When you’ve made your breakfast, put everything back exactly where you found it – this makes everything easier the morning after.
+When you’ve made your breakfast, put everything back exactly where you found it, as this makes everything easier the morning after.
 If you notice that you are running low on a grocery item, add it to a list you can take with you next time you pass the grocery store.

-Before you leave the house, run through a list of your essential items such as your wallet, employee badge, water bottle, and so on.
-Keep a list of these items near your front door so that you can quickly check your purse or bag before heading out the door.
-Don’t try to de-clutter or re-organize a room before work, as this will just add to your stress levels!
+Before you leave the house, run through a list of your essential items, such as your wallet, employee badge, water bottle, and so on.
+Keep a list of these items near your front door so that you can quickly check your purse or bag before heading out the door as part of your daily routine.

 Before you start your day, spend 10 minutes prioritizing your e-mails.
-We all receive so many messages each day that we can’t hope to reply to them all!
 Get into the habit of deciding which ones need your urgent attention, which are important, which are both, and which are neither.

 Check your e-mails every couple of hours rather than every few minutes, because frequent interruptions will impair your concentration and productivity.

-Take a couple of minutes to keep your finances on track.
-Check your bank balance, and make sure that you’re sticking to your budget!
-You can also use apps to help you manage your money, including Mint.
+Take a couple of minutes to keep your finances on track each day as part of your daily routine.
+Check your bank balance and make sure that you’re sticking to your budget.

 Take five minutes to clear your work desk before you leave for your break.
 It will help you feel more organized when you return.